frame-consulting/DiffFusion.jl/docs/src/simulations/simulations.md

-# Simulations Functions
+# Monte Carlo Simulations

-In this section we document data structures and methods for Monte Carlo  simulation and path setup.
+In this section we document data structures and methods for Monte Carlo  simulation.

-## Monte Carlo Simulation
+## Simulation Types

 ```@docs
 DiffFusion.Simulation